mosra/m.css/doc/doxygen.rst

     with :cpp:`using`).
 However, the detailed documentation is kept in the original form.
--   Function and macro parameters and enum values are vertically aligned in the member listing for better readability.
+-   Function and macro parameters and enum values are vertically aligned in the member listing for better readability
 -   Default class template parameters are not needlessly repeated in each member detailed docs
+-   Deprecation markers are propagated to member and compound listing pages and search results; :cpp:`delete`\ d functions are marked in search as well

 `Intentionally unsupported features`_
 -------------------------------------